Most fall runs already have peaked although many rivers continue to get a few bright fish into November (sometimes December).

 Columbia River Zone

-Rockfish: Fishing can be good this time of year off-shore and from jetties, but you’ll have to catch a nice window between storms.
+Fishing can be good this time of year off-shore and from jetties, but you’ll have to catch a nice window between storms.

-Crabs: Though not as consistent as October, November crabbing can be among the season’s best.
+Though not always as consistent as October, due to increasing rainfall, November crabbing can be among the season’s best.
 Periods of dry weather are best, not only for crabs (who like saltier water that comes with lower river flows) but for the comfort of crabbers.

 The Columbia River estuary and Netarts Bay can be good bets even if smaller coastal rivers are pumping freshwater into most bays.
 Ocean crabbing is closed from boats.